 Here are some excellent soccer drills every individual and team can work on to become better on the soccer field.
 If you put the work in on the field you’ll see results over time.
 It just takes practice, regular practice, which can be just ten to twenty minutes per day after your regular soccer practices.

-Watch Brazil Train – click here (Notice how they are always moving when doing a drill – going to the ball.)
+Watch Brazil Train – click here (Notice how Brazilian players are always moving when doing a soccer drill – going to the ball.)

 Put about 8 to 10 cones in a line about three yards apart and dribble in and out of the row of cones without touching or knocking over the cones.
 Also, try not to touch the ball too far away from the line of cones, keep the ball close to you and don’t dribble out away from the row of the cones.

 When you have this down you can then vary the way that you dribble through the cones, just with the right foot and then just with the left foot, and then alternating feet, where you touch the ball to the left and then to the right as you weave through the cones, just with the inside of the feet, and so on, you can make up restrictions to put on yourself to try to improve a specific part of your dribbling technique.

 In pairs, one player with the ball the other 15 to 20 yards away.
 The player without the ball makes a run away from their teammate, 5 yards at a jog, and then sprints back to the teammate with the ball to receive a pass.
 The player who passes the ball should play the ball just as the other player turns back to the ball.
 Do this 10 times and then switch to passing the ball to the other foot.